aebarros/aebarros/_posts/2017-03-29-ExampleMapApp.md

 Now a simple `head(data.stations)` call will show us that at least our stations information is formated properly.

 Our next step in preparing our data for the application is to joing all our tables together using a series of `inner_join` calls.
-I do this here with dplyr piping.
+I do this here with dplyr piping "%>%".

 ```R
 data<-data.catch%>%